Did you know you can have a full wine country experience in Virginia?

 Charlottesville

 Make Charlottesville your home base for a city stay.
 The Doyle Hotel offers luxurious amenities—including a rooftop bar—in the heart of downtown, or check in to The Forum Hotel for contemporary charm in a Jeffersonian-style building.
-There are plenty of places to stay and activities for in between winery visits.
+There are plenty of places to stay and restaurants for in between winery visits.

 Gordonsville